Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Functional Inequality: Dual Gradient Dominance Condition

-In the following theorem, we show the dual gradient dominance condition holds with an explicit constant, when $f''$ is a polynomial. \begin{theorem} Given any convex function $f$ specified by $f''(x) = x^{p}$ with $f(1) = 0$, when $p \leq -2$ or $-1 \leq p$, we have
+The following theorem shows that the dual gradient dominance condition holds with an explicit constant when $f''$ is a polynomial. \begin{theorem} Given any convex function $f$ specified by $f''(x) = x^{p}$ with $f(1) = 0$, when $p \leq -2$ or $-1 \leq p$, we have

 and when $-2 < p < -1$, we have